 Before you start any foundation, you should know the greenhouse's outside base

-dimensions: ( Juliana greenhouse dimensions,
+dimensions: ( Aspen greenhouse dimensions, Cross

-Cross Country Greenhouses: Standard
+Country Greenhouses: Standard twinwall

-dimensions, Lean-to dimensions,
+dimensions, Arctic dimensions,

-Cape Cod dimensions, Cottage
+Cod dimensions, Cottage dimensions).

 Below are three of the most commonly built foundations that provide all of the

 features mentioned above, wood, concrete

 Building a foundation out of wood is simple and inexpensive making it an excellent